someguynamedjosh/nodespeak/design/language.md

 accepts_triplet([1., 2., 3.]); # T == Float
 accepts_triplet([[1], [2], [3]]); # T == [1]Int
 ```
-The size of the array can be specified using any expression that can be simplifyd
+The size of the array can be specified using any expression that can be resolved
 at compile time.
 The size can also be a template parameter itself:
 ```rust
 fn accepts_array([SIZE?]T? input) { ... }
 accepts_array([1, 2, 3]); # T == Int, SIZE == 3
 accepts_array([[1, 2, 3]]); # T == [3]Int, SIZE == 1
 ```
-You can even combine this with any expression that can be simplifyd at compile
+You can even combine this with any expression that can be resolved at compile
 time:
 ```rust
 fn accepts_array([SIZE?]T? input1, [fibbonacci(SIZE)]T? input2) { ... }